-The purpose of this investigation was to complete a records search of previously recorded archaeological sites on or near the property, survey the project acreage, identify any archaeological resources within the subject property and test and evaluate any cultural resources that may be impacted by the project.
-The project development map (Figure 2.0-3) shows the location of the proposed project impacts to the property, which include the construction of a warehouse and multitenant industrial structure with associated parking, infrastructure, and landscaping.
+The purpose of this investigation was to complete a records search of previously recorded archaeological sites on or near the property, survey the project acreage, identify any archaeological resources within the subject property, and test and evaluate any cultural resources that may be impacted by the project.
+The project development map (Figure 2.0-3) shows the location of the proposed project impacts to the property, which include the construction of a 438,000-square-foot warehouse/logistics building, with interior office space, truck/trailer parking, associated infrastructure, and a storm water detention basin.